motou/magento2-store-locator-stockists-extension/README.md

 Visit the extension website: http://claudiucreanga.me/magento2-store-locator-stockists-extension/

-You should use your own gmaps api key.
+<b>You need to use your own gmaps api key</b>.
 Go to https://developers.google.com/maps/documentation/javascript/get-api-key and get your own key and then insert it in configuration > stockists > Gmaps Api Key.
 Otherwise the map may not work because of Gmaps' daily limits.

 ## Features